Sheikh Mohammad Aslam: Domestic

-Aslam reached the zenith of his career while playing for Abahani, as from 1984 until 1987 he was Dhaka League's top goal scorer for a record four consecutive seasons.
-During this time, he had Kazi Salahuddin, Samrat Hossain Emily, PremLal and Karim Allawi as his striker partner at different stages.
-He scored 17 goals in 1984, 18 goals in 1985, 20 goals in 1986, 14 goals in 1987 and 17 goals in 1988.
+Aslam reached the zenith of his career while playing for Dhaka Abahani, as from 1984 until 1987 he was First Division League's top goal scorer for a record four consecutive seasons.
+During this time, he had Kazi Salahuddin, Samrat Hossain Emily, Ratnayaka Premalal, and Karim Allawi as his striker partners at different stages.
+He scored 17 goals in 1984, 18 in 1985, 20 in 1986, 14 in 1987, and 17 goals in 1988.
 His record was later broken by Muktijoddha SKC captain Imtiaz Ahmed Nakib.
-In the 1989–1990 season, he scored 11 goals and set a new record of becoming the top scorer five times.
+In the 1989-1990 season, he scored 11 goals and set a new record of becoming the top scorer five times.
 From the 1984 to 1988–1989 seasons, he achieved the rare feat of scoring a hat-trick in each league for five consecutive seasons.
 He scored 103 goals for Abahani in seven consecutive seasons until the 1991–1992 season.
 Aslam won three league trophies alongside a hat-trick in the Federation Cup (from 1985 to 1988) during his first spell at the club.

 One of Aslam's most notable goals came during the 1986 Federation Cup semi-finals against Mohammedan.
-Abahani trailed 3–4 before Aslam levelled the score by dribbling past three of Mohammedan's defenders and curling a right-footed shot into the net.
-PremLal scored a hat-trick in the game as Abahani won the 8–5 in penalties.
+Abahani trailed 3-4 before Aslam levelled the score by dribbling past three of Mohammedan's defenders and curling a right-footed shot into the net.
+Premalal scored a hat-trick in the game as Abahani won 8-5 on penalties.
 In 1987, during the league-deciding match against Mohammedan, Abahani needed a single point to clinch the title, and although Aslam scored, Abahani ended up losing 3–2.
 With Abahani and Mohammedan tied at the top with equal points, a play-off match was required.
 On 9 September 1987, three days after their previous encounter, the title-deciding game between Abahani-Mohammedan got underway; the high-voltage game ended 0–0.
 After the game ended, players and officials from both teams agreed to be crowned joint champions in order to prevent fans from attacking players.
-However, the Bangladesh Football Federation did not accept the players' agreement and decided to hold a second play-off match.
+However, the Bangladesh Football Federation did not accept the players' agreement and decided to hold a second playoff match.
 Both captains Aslam and Mohammedan's Ranjit Saha were given a one-year ban, and without their forward Aslam, Abahani suffered a 2–0 defeat in the final play-off match, preventing Aslam from winning three consecutive league titles and Abahani their fourth in a row.